China Trade Monitor Database of Chinese Government Sanctions

 Shifting purposes

 In the beginning, the PLUE was designed to deter the extra-territorial application of foreign laws, including sanctions.
-In particular, it would punish companies that, for various reasons, cannot guarantee stable supply chains to Chinese buyers due to foreign government actions, including foreign sanctions.
+In particular, it would punish companies that cannot guarantee stable supply chains to Chinese buyers due to foreign government actions, including foreign sanctions.
 But that has not been the case in implementation.
 So far, 100% of the entities have been sanctioned for arms sales to Taiwan.
 Speculation that other U.S. companies such as Qualcomm, Cisco, and Apple may be potential targets has never materialized.

 This shifted purpose may result from a deliberate calculation related to the Chinese domestic economy and external relations, as the nation is trying to restore market confidence and attract more foreign investment.

-However, the PVH investigation indicates that China may be ready to adjust the use of this legal tool for its intended purposes, which is to punish firms that disrupt the Chinese supply chains.
+However, the PVH investigation indicates that China may be ready to adjust the use of this legal tool for its intended purposes, which is to punish firms that disrupt or hinder trade with China.

 Fines